-Managers must ensure that work is done at height is avoided if it is safe and reasonably practicable to do the job in another way, for example, cleaning a window using a pole instead of climbing a ladder.
+Managers must ensure that work undertaken at height is avoided when it is safe and reasonably practicable to undertake the task in another way, for example, cleaning a window using a pole instead of climbing a ladder.

-In other words, do not work at height unless there is no alternative.
-If it is impossible to avoid working at height, the work must be properly planned, supervised, and carried out as safely as reasonably practicable.
-This includes planning for emergencies and rescue where this might be needed.
+Do not work at height unless there is no alternative.
+If it is not possible to avoid working at height, then the work must be planned, supervised, and carried out as safely as reasonably practicable.
+This includes planning for emergencies and rescue..

-Risk assessments must be completed; information about how to conduct a risk assessment is contained in Part C, Section 1 of the council's health and safety Dolicy (Managing Health & Safety).
+Risk assessments must be completed; information about how to conduct a risk assessment is contained in Part C, Section 1 of the council's health and safety policy (Managing Health & Safety).

-When using contractors to work at height, managers must ensure that they are competent ask for evidence that they have carried out suitable and sufficient risk assessments.
-The risk assessment must highlight the measures to ensure that people are not at risk of falling from height or from falling objects.
+When using contractors to work at height, managers must ensure that they are competent to undertake the task, request evidence that they have completed a suitable and sufficient risk assessment.
+The risk assessment must highlight the control measures to ensure that people are not at risk of falling from height or from falling objects.

 - Look for hazards associated with falls from height around the workplace.
 Where are people required to work at height?
 Do they work on ladders, platforms or scaffolds? - Decide who might be harmed and how.
 Who comes into the workplace?
 Are they at risk?
-Are some groups more at risk than others? - Consider the risks.
+Are some groups more at risk than others?

+- Consider the risks.
 Are there already measures in place to deal with the risks?
 Look at areas with unguarded openings or without guardrails and covers.
 Are regular inspections carried out? - Is it possible to reduce the risk by reducing the height needed for the work, or reducing the number of people and the time they have to spend working at height? - Can the job itself be changed to reduce the risk of falling? - Record the findings on the corporate risk assessment form. - Regularly review the assessment.
 If any significant changes take place, make sure that precautions are still adequate to deal with the risks.

-The risk of slips and trips, and of falling objects must also be considered.
+The risk of slips and trips and of falling objects must also be considered.